rackerlabs/rs-heat-docs/swift-signal-handle.rst

 Add SwiftSignal resource
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The SwiftSignal resource waits for specified number of "SUCCESS" signals (number
+The SwiftSignal resource waits for a specified number of "SUCCESS" signals (number
-is provided as 'count' property) on the given URL ('handle' property).
+is provided by the ``count`` property) on the given URL (``handle`` property).
-The stack will be marked as failure if specificed number of signals are
+The stack will be marked as a failure if the specified number of signals are
-not received in given timeout or if a non "SUCCESS" signal is received such as a "FAILURE".
-A data string and a reason string may be attached alongwith the success or failure notification.
+not received in the given ``timeout`` or if a non "SUCCESS" signal is received such as a "FAILURE".
+A data string and a reason string may be attached along with the success or failure notification.
 The data string is an attribute that can be pulled as template output.

 .. code:: yaml